briandgomez/Study/Security+/General Security Concepts.md

 # Encryption Technologies
 - <u>Trusted Platform Module (TPM)</u>: a security chip on a computer's motherboard designed to enhance security by securely storing cryptographic keys.
-It basically provides encryption for a single device
+It provides encryption for a single device

 - <u>Hardware Security Module (HSM)</u>: an external device used to store cryptographic keys.
 Its used for large amounts of data.